tnadus/titanium-admob-module-ios/README.md

 ## Reference

-See app.js file for reference
+See app.js file in example/ folder for reference

 ## Usage

-See app.js file for how to create banner and interstitial Ads
+See app.js file in example/ folder for how to create banner and interstitial Ads

 ## Author